Palm Oil Statement

 Why though, if palm oil has been so bad, do we not just use other types of oil in their place?
 As a consumer that would feel like the most logical solution.
 It’s something that isn’t quite that simple though.
 Palm oil has properties that other oils do not possess for the manufacture of both cosmetic and food products and is why 35% of total vegetable oil usage worldwide is from palm oil.

 In reference to soap products, palm oil is extremely high in palmitic acid, a fatty acid that is key in creating a hard bar of soap.
 Other oils can contribute to a hard bar of soap (for example castile soaps are solely made of olive oil and are very hard), however the high palmitic acid content in palm oil actually leads to a longer lasting bar of soap too.
 This is where as a business we start to compose the question on what the right thing to do actually is.
 A longer lasting product also means a product that is using up less resources overall.

 Palm oil is also extremely efficient on land.
 Compared to olive oil, palm oil yields 5 x more oil per hectare.
 In soap making, coconut is probably the closest, and yields only half what palm does.
 This isn’t a close race with a small margin of victory.
 The result of a high yield operation is one that contributes positively to sustainability, also logically leads to a far more effective cost price.

 An ingredient that both makes our product last longer than the alternative, and also yields significantly more per hectare logically makes a lot of sense, and whilst a tough decision, is one I feel is the right decision.

-At Shower Blocks we have a number of key pillars on which we stand.
+At Shower Blocks we have a key pillar on which we stand.

 Not only that, as with all our ingredients, we commit to being open and transparent around our sourcing.
 You can see where we source each and every ingredient from in our Ingredient blog pages.